iamshishirgaire/IOE-Syllabus-Data/faculties/electrical/7sem/utilization_of_electrical_energy.md

-# Syllabus: Utilization of Electrical Energy

-## Course Objectives:

-To present the basic concepts of utilization of electrical energy in various applications.

-## Course Content:

 1. **Introduction** [4 hours]
    - Common uses of electrical energy: Domestic, commercial, industrial
    - Classification of electrical consumers and their demand